 We have been granted an exclusive, worldwide license under our license agreement with UCLB to AUTO6 (1RG-CART), a programmed T cell product candidate targeting the glycosphingolipid GD2.
-CRUK is conducting an exploratory Phase 1 clinical trial of AUTO6 in pediatric patients with neuroblastoma.
+CRUK has completed an exploratory Phase 1 clinical trial of AUTO6 in pediatric patients with neuroblastoma.
 We are developing a next-generation product candidate, which we refer to as AUTO6NG, incorporating additional programming modules designed to improve efficacy, safety and persistence of AUTO6.
-We expect to initiate two Phase 1/2 clinical trials of AUTO6NG, with the first clinical trial expected to commence in the second half of 2020.
+We expect to initiate two Phase 1/2 clinical trials of AUTO6NG, with the first clinical trial expected to commence in 2021.